MohammedAljudaibi/MachineLearningSpecilization/README.md

 1. Supervised Machine Learning: Regression and Classification
 1. Advanced Learning Algorithms
-1. Unsupervised Learning, Recommenders, Reinforcement Learning Each course includes several modules, and each module has its own set of lectures and assignments.
+1. Unsupervised Learning, Recommenders and Reinforcement Learning

+Each course includes several modules, and each module has its own set of lectures and assignments.
 I will organize my work according to the course structure to make it easier to navigate and follow.

 ## Tools and Technologies